Creating & Updating offers

 How to write Mangrovian offers

-New offers should mostly be posted by able to source liquidity when asked by Mangrove.
+New offers should mostly be posted by contracts able to source liquidity when asked by Mangrove.

 Inputs